-The Role of the Poligrafi as Cultural Intermediaries in Sixteenth-Century Italy
+The Social World of the Poligrafi and the Cultural Politics of Sixteenth-Century Italy

 Supervisors: Prof David Parrott and Dr Miles Pattenden

 I study the social, cultural, intellectual, and literary history of Renaissance and early modern Europe, with a particular focus on Italy.